Safeguarding and promoting the welfare of children are priorities at Cardinal Heenan. This includes:

 - Filtered internet access

-- Risk assessments carried out for offsite activities and for pupils with particular health needs or specific difficulties
+- Risk assessments carried out for offsite activities and for students with particular health needs or specific difficulties

 - Trained first aiders on call in the school